oar-team/batsim/doc/profiles.md

 - ``cpu``: a vector containing the amount of flops to be compute on each nodes.
-- ``com``: a vector containing the amount of bytes to be transfered between nodes.
+- ``com``: a vector containing the amount of bytes to be transferred between nodes.
 You can see this vector as matrix where host in row is sending to the host in column.
 When row equals column it is intranode communication using local loopback interface.